Softly broken ${\cal N}=2$ SQCD: mass spectra in vacua with unbroken $Z_{2N_c-N_F}$ symmetry: Introduction

 \section{Introduction}

-The masses and charges of BPS particles in ${\cal N}=2\,\, SU(2)$ SYM and $SU(2)$ SQCD with $N_F=1...4$ quark flavors at small $\mx\neq 0$ were found in seminal papers of N.Seiberg and E.Witten \cite{SW1,SW2}.
-They presented in particular the corresponding spectral curves from which the masses and charges of these BPS particles can be calculated at $\mx\ra 0$.
+The masses and quantum numbers of BPS particles in ${\cal N}=2\,\, SU(2)$ SYM and $SU(2)$ SQCD with $N_F=1...4$ quark flavors at small $\mx\neq 0$ were found in seminal papers of N.Seiberg and E.Witten \cite{SW1,SW2}.
+They presented in particular the corresponding spectral curves from which the masses and quantum numbers of these BPS particles can be calculated at $\mx\ra 0$.
 The forms of these curves have been generalized then, in particular, to ${\cal N}=2\,\, SU(N_c)$ SYM \cite{DS} and ${\cal N}=2\,\, SU(N_c)$ SQCD with $1\leq N_F\leq 2N_c$ quark flavors \cite{KL,AF,HO,Shap,APS}.